Center of Excellence in Higher Education

 • Giving academic counseling to students outside class hours.

-• Also served as Eng 102 course coordinator in Spring 2013, Fall 2015, and Spring 2016, as well as marker coordinator in Summer 2017, Fall 2017, and Spring 2018.
+• Served as Eng 102 course coordinator in Spring 2013, Summer 2015, and Fall 2015.

 University: North South University